Athletics: Angry Collins out of 100 meters

-LONDON (Reuters) - Former world champion Kim Collins failed to appear for his heat in the Olympic 100 meters on Saturday having vowed never to run for St Kitts & Nevis again following an apparent fallout with his country’s Games officials.
+LONDON (Reuters) - Former world champion Kim Collins said he would not race in Saturday’s Olympic 100 meters heats and will never run for St Kitts & Nevis again after an apparent fallout with the country’s officials.

-The 36-year-old, who won his world title in 2003 and carried his country’s flat at the opening ceremony, was due to appear at his fifth Olympics but was marked as “DNS” (Does not start) in the final heat of the day’s first qualifying round for Sunday’s 100m final.
+The 36-year-old Collins, who won his world title in 2003, was appearing at his fifth Olympics and carried his country’s flag at the opening ceremony.

-Earlier in the day he tweeted: ”My fans.
-I won’t lie.
+“My fans.
+I won’t lie,” he tweeted on Saturday.
 “Won’t be running later tonight.
 For those who saw me run in Mexico.
 That’s the last time I represent my country.”

 Local media reported that Collins had fallen out with his country’s officials over a visit from his wife and he hinted as much on Saturday.